pacodotorg/pacodotorg.github.io/_posts/2016-10-11-cybersecurity-glossary.md

 ---
 layout: post
-title: "Common Cybersecurity Terms"
+title: Common Cybersecurity Terms
 category: cyber
 author: idtprof
 published: true
 ---

-## Common cybersecurity terms
+## A cybersecurity glossary

 **Antivirus software**
 Computer programs that can block, detect, and remove viruses and other malware.